Julie White: Career

 In 2008, White received a Drama Desk Award nomination as Outstanding Actress in a Play for her role in the play From Up Here.

 In 2009, she appeared in the HBO original movie Taking Chance starring Kevin Bacon.
-She also lent her voice to the 2009 computer-animated film Monsters vs. Aliens.
+She also lent her voice to the 2009 animated film Monsters vs. Aliens.

 White has served several times as a guest judge on the reality TV series Iron Chef America.
 White stepped into the role of Masha, originated by Sigourney Weaver, in Christopher Durang's play Vanya and Sonia and Masha and Spike, on Broadway, from July 28 to August 25, 2013, at the Golden Theatre.

 In 2013, White was a series regular on Amazon's Alpha House, a political comedy series written by Doonesbury creator Garry Trudeau.
 White plays Maddie Biggs, the wife of North Carolina Senator Gil John Biggs, played by John Goodman.
 White will also appear in the show's second season, which is filming over the summer of 2014.

 In 2014 she joined the cast of the Showtime television drama Nurse Jackie for its sixth season.

 She appeared on Broadway at the Samuel J. Friedman Theatre in the Manhattan Theatre Club production of the Lisa D'Amour play Airline Highway in April 2015 to June 2015.
 White was nominated for the 2015 Drama Desk Award, Outstanding Featured Actress in a Play and the 2015 Tony Award, Featured Actress in a Play.
 Later in 2015, she played Kate opposite Matthew Broderick and Annaleigh Ashford in Sylvia at the Cort Theatre.

 In July 2017, White took over the role of Nora in A Doll's House, Part 2 at the John Golden Theatre on Broadway, succeeding Laurie Metcalf.

 In 2018, White was cast in a recurring role in the third season of Netflix's Designated Survivor as Lorraine Zimmer.

 In 2019, White joined the cast of Gary: A Sequel to Titus Andronicus at the Booth Theatre on Broadway.
 An unexpected injury had forced Andrea Martin, the original star, to not be able to continue the show.
 Kristine Nielsen took over Martin's role, and White took over Nielsen's role, with only a few extra days for rehearsal.
 Both women were rewarded with Tony Award nominations for Featured Actress in a Play for their performances.

 In 2022, White was cast in the role of Helen Smallwood on the CBS sitcom How We Roll.